izqui/Taylor/README.md

 Then you can open `Taylor.xcodeproj` and start developing.

-The reason there is a Mac app inside the project is for testing purposes given that you cannot have frameworks linked with a Command Line application in xCode using Carthage.
+The reason there is a Mac app inside the project is for testing purposes given that you cannot have frameworks linked with a Command Line application in Xcode using Carthage.
 See [here](https://github.com/Carthage/Carthage/issues/287).

 ## Inspiration
 - [Go's Martini](https://github.com/go-martini/martini)